kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 - [ ] Create the proposal
 - [ ] Implement collection and consumption of core metrics.
 - [ ] Create Kubelet API endpoint for core metrics.
-- [ ] Modify volume stats collection so that it relies on this code.
+- [ ] Modify volume metrics collection so that it re-uses vendored cAdvisor libraries.
-- [ ] Modify the structure of stats collection code to be "On-Demand"
+- [ ] Modify the structure of metrics collection code to be "On-Demand"